Native American Facts For Kids was written for young people learning about the Coushattas for school or home-schooling reports. We encourage

 Coushatta dishes included cornbread, soups, and stews cooked on stone hearths.
 Here is a website with more information

-about Native American cuisine.
+about Southeast Native American food.

 What were Coushatta weapons and tools like in the past?

 Coushatta hunters primarily used bows and arrows or blowguns; fishermen generally used fishing spears.

 In war, Coushatta men would fire their bows or fight with heavy war clubs.

 Here is a website with pictures and information about the

 Native American war club and other traditional weapons.

 What are Coushatta arts and crafts like?